SAP-samples/ui5-typescript-walkthrough/steps/10/README.md

 ### webapp/manifest.json

-The content of the manifest file is a configuration object in JSON format that contains all global application settings and parameters.
-It is called the descriptor for applications, components, and libraries and is also referred to as “descriptor” or “app descriptor” when used for applications.
-It is stored in the `webapp` folder and read by OpenUI5 to instantiate the component.

-There are three important sections defined by namespaces in the `manifest.json` file:

--   **`sap.app`**
+As mentioned in [Step 1](../01/README.md#webappmanifestjson-new), the manifest file is used by OpenUI5 to instantiate the component.
+We have already configured the essential attributes of the file so that it can be used with the UI5 Tooling.
+Now, we will add additional attributes that are important for creating a proper UI component in OpenUI5.

-    The `sap.app` namespace we already know from [step 1](../01/README.md).
-We extend this configuration with the following application-specific attributes:
+We enhance the **`sap.app`** namespace by adding configuration for the following application-specific attributes:

+    -   `i18n`: The `i18n` property is an optional attribute to configure internationalization settings.
+It is optional and only necessary if the manifest contains text symbols (placeholders in {{...}} syntax).
+The `i18n` property has the following sub-settings:

+            -   The `bundleName` parameter specifies the name of the resource bundle file that contains the text symbols for the descriptor.
+The file is referenced using a dot notation namespace.
+In our case, we stored the texts for the app descriptor in the same resource bundle as the remaining texts, so we reference the properties file stored in the `i18n` folder.

-    -   `i18n`: Defines the path to the resource bundle file.
-The `supportedLocales` and `fallbackLocale` properties are set to empty strings, as our demo app uses only one `i18n.properties` file for simplicity and we'd like to prevent the browser from trying to load additional `i18n_*.properties` files based on your browser settings and your locale.
+            -   The `supportedLocales` property defines an array of locales supported by the application (for example en_GB, en-GB, or en).
+This helps optimize the loading performance of resource bundles.
+It controls the language fallback chain and prevents unnecessary and potentially failing requests.
+In our application, we only use the base `i18n.properties` file for simplicity, so we set this property to an empty string.
+This ensures that the browser does not attempt to load additional `i18n_*.properties` files based on the browser's language setting and locale.

+            -   The `fallbackLocale` property specifies the fallback locale to be used in case the user's locale is not present in the list of supported locales or the required text can't be found in any other resource bundle.
+The fallback locale must be listed in the `supportedLocales`.
+Also here, we specify an empty string as per default `fallbackLocale` is set to "en".

-    -   `title`: As mentioned in step 1, it is recommended to make the title language dependend.
-To reference a text from the app's resource bundle we use the handlebar syntax: {{key}}
+    -   `title`: In [Step 1](../01/README.md#webappmanifestjson-new), we recommended making the title language-dependent.
+We now implement this by referencing the `appTitle` text from the resource bundle using the handlebar syntax: {{key}}

-    -   `description`: Short description text what the application does in handlebars syntax referenced from the app's resource bundle.
+    -   `description`: Similarly, we make the description text language-dependent by referencing the `appDescription` text from the resource bundle using the handlebar syntax: {{key}}

-        > :warning: **Important:**
+        > :bulb: **Note:**
         >
         > Properties of the resource bundle are enclosed in two curly brackets in the descriptor.
 This is not an OpenUI5 data binding syntax, but a variable reference to the resource bundle in the descriptor in handlebars syntax.
-The referred texts are not visible in the app built in this tutorial but can be read by an application container like the SAP Fiori launchpad.
+The referred texts are not visible in the app itself but can be read by an application container like the SAP Fiori launchpad.

--   **`sap.ui`**

-    The `sap.ui namespace` contributes the following UI-specific attributes:
+In addition to the `sap.app` namespace, there are two other important namespaces:
+-   **`sap.ui`**: This namespace is used for UI-specific attributes and comes with the following main attributes:

-    -   `technology`: This value specifies the UI technology; the value is `UI5`
+    -   `technology`: This property specifies the technology used for the application; the value is `UI5`

-    -   `deviceTypes` \(mandatory\): Tells what devices are supported by the app: desktop, tablet, phone \(all true by default\)

--   **<code><b>sap.ui5</b></code>**
+    -   `deviceTypes` \(mandatory\): This property defines the supported device types for the application.
+It is an object that contains three boolean properties: `desktop`, `tablet`, and `phone`.
+Each property indicates whether the application is designed to be used on that particular device type.
+We define all three device types as true, which means that our application is intended to be used on desktops, tablets, and phones.

+        > :bulb> **Note:**
+        >
+        > By configuring the `deviceTypes` property, developers can ensure that the application's user interface is optimized for different device types, providing a consistent and responsive experience across various devices.

-    The `sap.ui5` namespace adds OpenUI5-specific configuration parameters that are automatically processed by OpenUI5.
-The most important parameters are:
+-   **`sap.ui5`**: This namespace adds OpenUI5-specific configuration parameters that are automatically processed by OpenUI5.
+The following parameters are important:

-    -   `dependencies`\(mandatory\): Here we have to declare the dependencies so they are loaded by the OpenUI5 core during the initialization phase of the component and used afterwards.
-    It's mandatory to set in `minUI5Version` the mimimum version of OpenUI5 our component requires.
-Additionally we declare the dependency to the libraries `sap.ui.core` and `sap.m`, to benefit from the asynchronous library preload.

-    -   `rootView`: If you specify this parameter, the component will automatically instantiate the view and use it as the root for this component

-    -   `models`: In this section of the descriptor we can define models that will be automatically instantiated by OpenUI5 when the app starts.
-Here we can now define the local resource bundle.
-We define the name of the model "i18n" as key and specify the bundle file by namespace.
-As in the previous steps, the file with our translated texts is stored in the `i18n` folder and named `i18n.properties`.
-We simply prefix the path to the file with the namespace of our app.
-The manual instantiation in the app component's init method will be removed later in this step.
-The `supportedLocales` and `fallbackLocale` properties are set to empty strings, as in this tutorial our demo app uses only one `i18n.properties` file for simplicity, and we'd like to prevent the browser from trying to load additional `i18n_*.properties` files based on your browser settings and your locale.
+    -   `dependencies`\(mandatory\): This section defines the dependencies of the component.
+It comes with the following sub-settings:

+            -   The `minUI5Version` property is mandatory and specifies the minimmum version of OpenUI5 required by the component.
+Our component requires version 1.20 as minimum.

+            -    The `libs` settings declare the libraries that the OpenUI5 core should load for use in the component.
+To benefit from the asynchronous library preload, it is essential to add all obligatory libraries here.
+You can set the `lazy` parameter to "true" to indicate that the lib shall be lazy loaded.
+This makes sure that the libraries are only loaded when they're needed.
+If your app requires a minimum version of the lib, you need to specify the `minVersion` for information purposes.
+We declare here the two libraries `sap.ui.core` and `sap.m` as dependencies to be loaded directly when starting the component.

+            > :warning: **Important:**
+            >
+            > Make sure that you don't load too many dependencies.
+In most apps it's enough to load the libraries sap.ui.core and sap.m by default, and add additional libraries only when needed.

+    -   `rootView`: This section defines the root view of the application.
+The root view is the initial view that is displayed when the component is loaded.
+It specifies view name as a string for XML views, or the view configuration object with `viewName` for the view name as string and `type` for the view type, `id`, `async`, and other properties of `sap.ui.core.mvc.view`.
+We configure our app view as root view and add the ID "app" to it.

+    -   `models`: This section is used to define the models that will be created or destroyed during the lifecycle of the app.
+Each model is identified by a unique key, and an empty string ("") is used to represent the default model.
+For each model you need to specify its type, and depending on the chosen model type, you may also need to provide additional settings. <br>
+    In our current scenario, we only have one model called `i18n`, which is a resource model.
+To configure this model, we set its name as the key and specify the type as "sap.ui.model.resource.ResourceModel".
+Additionally, we can use the same settings that we have defined for the `i18n` properties in the `sap.app` namespace.

 ```json
 {